Electrical Cabling Throughout History in Melbourne

 Tough Rubber Sheathed (TRS) Cable – 1940s to 1960s

-Kenner Electrics electricians find this type of cabling almost every week, most often in the post-war era houses found in the middle-aged suburbs we service like Ashburton, Box Hill, Mount Waverley, Burwood, Blackburn, Vermont, Glen Waverley, Mitcham, Nunawading and Vermont.
+Kenner Electrics electricians find this type of cabling almost every week, most often in the post-war-era houses in the middle-aged suburbs we service, such as Ashburton, Box Hill, Mount Waverley, Burwood, Blackburn, Vermont, Glen Waverley, Mitcham, Nunawading, and Vermont.

 Any home containing TRS cabling should be rewired with modern, safe TPS cabling as soon as possible.